cibernox/angular-football-experiment/README.md

 * The last list (Substitute players) stores up to 4 players.
 * Each player in the list has a link to delete it.
 * Each player has firstName, lastName and a number.
-* There if a form to add more players, with a field for the fullName and another field for the number
+* There is a form to add more players, with a field for the fullName and another field for the number
-* The application also has a log with the laters moves of the match and a field with a 4-4-2 alineation.
+* The application also has a log with the latest moves of the match and a field with a 4-4-2 lineup.
 Not used at all right now.

 Features already implemented: